ak4m410x01/ATH3R_L1NUX_B00TC4MP/about/README.md

 <br />
 <br />

-**_Hi, My name `Abdullah Kamal`.
-I'm `Backend Developer` and `Penetration Tester`, I have knowledge in many fields like Web Development, Database, Networking, System Administration, Web Penetration Testing and Network Penetration Testing.
-I participate in serveral Compitions like ECPC for Problem Solvers, ICMTC and Cybertalents for CTF Players.
-Interesting in Web Development, bug hunting and fix vulnerabilities._**
+**_Hi,...
+My name is `Abdullah Kamal`, I'm an `IT Engineer` specializing in `Backend Development` with Python Web Frameworks Like Django and Flask, I have knowledge in Programming, Web Development, Database, Networking, Linux System Administration, and Web Penetration Testing.
+I Participated in competitions like ECPC for Problem Solvers, ICMTC, and Cybertalents for CTF Players.
+Passionate about Clean Code, Problem-Solving, and continuously learning new things.
+Now I am learning Penetration Testing and Bug Hunting._**

 <br />